-- Indian coastline extends over 7,500 km, it harbours a variety of specialised marine ecosystems like the coral reef, seagrass, mangroves, nesting and feeding grounds and lagoons, supporting a variety of resources.
+- The Indian coastline extends over 7,500 km and harbours a variety of specialised marine ecosystems like coral reefs, seagrass, mangroves, nesting and feeding grounds, and lagoons, supporting various resources.

 - Bhitarkanika is one such unique ecosystem (mangroves, nesting and breeding grounds for turtles) situated on the east coast of India in the state of Orissa.

-- The coastline of this region is sandy in nature and free of rocks and stones.
-The area includes the International reputed Bhitarkanika Wildlife Sanctuary and Gahirmatha Marine Sanctuary.
+- The coastline of this region is sandy and free of rocks and stones.
+The area includes the internationally reputed Bhitarkanika Wildlife Sanctuary and Gahirmatha Marine Sanctuary.

-- Gahirmatha Marine Sanctuary located in the Bhirtarkanika Wildlife Sanctuary hosts the largest known nesting ground of olive ridley turtle in the world.
-However, in the last 20 years, large scale mortality and shifting of nesting are being observed.
+- The Gahirmatha Marine Sanctuary, located in the Bhirtarkanika Wildlife Sanctuary, hosts the world’s most significant known nesting ground for olive ridley turtles.
+However, in the last 20 years, large scale mortality and shifting of nesting have been observed.

-- The uniqueness of the topography of this area lies in the manner in which the region is crisscrossed by a network of rivers and flanked by the sea on one side.
+- The uniqueness of this area’s topography lies in how it is crisscrossed by a network of rivers and flanked by the sea on one side.

-- The region is home to a wide variety of spectacular plant and animal species.
+- The region is home to many spectacular plant and animal species.
 The vegetation consists of deltaic mangrove forests and deciduous and semi-deciduous forests.

 Gahirmatha Marine Sanctuary

-- The coast of Gahirmatha is a low laying sandy area with commonly occurring tidal creeks and mudflats.
-A number of sandy islands are found along this coast and the presence of a barrier ridge (barrier island) is an important feature, which protects the sandy island from erosion.
+- The coast of Gahirmatha is a low-lying sandy area with commonly occurring tidal creeks and mudflats.
+Several sandy islands are found along this coast, and the presence of a barrier ridge (barrier island) is an important feature that protects the sandy island from erosion.

-- The coast is a low lying area and drained by the river Baitarani, Brahmani, Dhamra, Maipura, Bansgarh and Ranhahansua.
+- The coast is a low lying area drained by the rivers Baitarani, Brahmani, Dhamra, Maipura, Bansgarh, and Ranhahansua.

-- The massive arribada nesting sites of the olive ridley sea turtles along the Gahirmatha coast in Odhisa is unique and interesting features in the biological realm.
+- The massive arribada nesting sites of the olive ridley sea turtles along the Gahirmatha coast in Odhisa are unique and exciting features in the biological realm.

-- In order to give protection to the olive ridley turtle’s breeding and nesting ground of Gahirmatha, the Government of Odhisa declared it as a Marine Sanctuary.
+- To protect the olive ridley turtle’s breeding and nesting grounds in Gahirmatha, the government of Odhisa declared it a Marine Sanctuary.

 - The notification for declaring the Marine Sanctuary was published in October 1997.

-- The fishing in Gahirmatha coast was restricted in 1993 and a complete fishing ban was imposed in this area in 1997 when Gahirmatha was given the status of a Marine Sanctuary.
+- Fishing on the Gahirmatha coast was restricted in 1993, and a complete fishing ban was imposed in this area in 1997 when Gahirmatha was given the status of a Marine Sanctuary.

-- The Buffer zone of Gahirmatha Marine Sanctuary stretches over an average width of 10 km where fishing is restricted during the nesting season from December to April.
+- The buffer zone of the Gahirmatha Marine Sanctuary stretches over an average width of 10 km, where fishing is restricted during the nesting season from December to April.

 - Marine turtles are found in tropical and temperate seas throughout the world.

-- There are eight species of sea turtles found in the world.
+- There are eight species of sea turtles in the world.
 They are

 - Chelonia mydas (green turtle);